Discover Réunion : Sports and leisure

 As you soar through the air, the views are fabulous and the scenery enchanting!

 Helicopter.
 Helicopters are the most spectacular way to fly over the island's incredible landscapes.
-It's also the most expensive, but if ever there was a time to experience the thrill of flight, it's on Reunion Island, with its razor-sharp relief and landscapes of intense contrasts: lagoon, volcano, high mountains, dizzying waterfalls...
-For tourist flights, there are now several companies flying over the three cirques, the volcano and the unforgettable, extraordinary Trou de Fer, which only helicopters fly into - and which we highly recommend.
+It's also the most expensive, but if ever there was a time to experience the thrill of flight, it's on Reunion Island, with its rugged terrain and landscapes of intense contrasts: lagoon, volcano, high mountains, dizzying waterfalls...
+For tourist flights, there are now several companies flying over the three cirques, the volcano and the unforgettable, extraordinary Trou de Fer, which is only accessible by helicopter - and which we highly recommend.
 A must, but a rather expensive activity (from €85 to €300).

 Paragliding.
-Paragliding conditions on Réunion Island are ideal for both experienced paragliders and beginners.
+Paragliding conditions are ideal on Reunion Island, whether you're an experienced paraglider or a beginner.
 Thanks to this magical glider invented by a local (yes, that's right!), the island's astonishing landscapes are virtually within reach, approachable at low speed and in silence.
 The favorite spot for paragliders is the Colimaçons area, in the Hauts de Saint-Leu, where you can fly 300 days a year, but the best season is from October to December.
 Paragliding depends enormously on the weather: flights are mostly in the morning, until midday or 1pm.
 You'll pay around €75 to €85 for a first flight, and up to €110 depending on your starting altitude.
-Flights start at 800 m or 1,600 m, allowing you to fly over primary forest, coast and lagoon.
+Flights start at 800 m or 1,600 m, allowing you to fly over the primary forest, the coast and the lagoon.
 Paragliding centers are all located in Saint-Leu.

 Organize your trip with our partners Réunion